GOLDROTSCHWARTZ Arthouse

 Paintings and drawings - Online exhibition 15.1. - 5.3.2022

-Right at the beginning of the 2022 exhibition year, we would like to introduce you to the phenomenal works of the French artist Claude Duvauchelle.
+At the start of the 2022 exhibition year, we present the striking work of French artist Claude Duvauchelle.

 Please also visit the exhibition in the virtual gallery at KUNSTMATRIX